This post contains affiliate links.

-Good morning!
-I love books and I think they are the perfect gift.
-As I mentioned last week in my post about Advent calendars I think that a basket filled with wrapped books, one for each day leading up to Christmas, would be a wonderful Christmas tradition.
-Your kids could pick a book each day and you could sit as a family, with a cup of cocoa and read it together.
-Those are the “gifts” that you can’t buy and their memories will stay with you and your kids or grand kids forever.
+I love books and think they are the perfect gift for any holiday or celebration, not just for Christmas.
+As I mentioned a few weeks ago in my post about Advent calendars, a basket filled with wrapped books, one for each day leading up to Christmas, is wonderful Christmas tradition and makes a great Advent Calendar as well.
+The holidays are a busy and stressful time filled with parties, buying and wrapping gifts, baking and lots of running around why not take some time to relax and make memories.
+Le your kids could pick a book each day and sit as a family, with a cup of cocoa and read it together.
+Those are the “gifts” that you can’t buy and the memories will stay with you and your kids or grand kids forever.

 25 Christmas Books for Kids